-To progress to Stage 3, local authorities must demonstrate clear alignment with the LEVI Capital Fund conditions, or demonstrate clear mitigations where this is not the case.
+To progress to Stage 3, local authorities must demonstrate clear alignment with the LEVI Capital Fund conditions or demonstrate clear mitigations where this is not the case.
 Projects will be assessed to ensure:

 Strategic fit A strong explanation of challenges with existing CP provision, future needs and how LEVI is being used to fill gaps in chargepoint provision is provided.
-The project is targeted at the right users and clearly benefits those without access to off-street parking.
-A thorough explanation of how the project fits with the local and/or regional EV charging strategy and broader organisation objectives is provided.
-The majority of funding is allocated to low powered chargepoints, and a good number are proposed to scale up roll-out.
+The project is focused on on-street charging infrastructure and targeted at the right users, clearly benefiting residents without access to off-street parking.
+A thorough explanation of how the project fits with the local and/ or regional EV charging strategy and broader organisation objectives is provided.
+The majority of funding is allocated to low powered chargepoints (&lt;22kW), and a good number are proposed to scale up roll-out.
 Value for money and additionality The local authority provides a rationale for the planned level of private investment.
 The total costs being paid for the chargepoints are in line with the cost expectations, with justification provided for larger cost.
 Any supporting technology is shown to either reduce upfront costs or reduced the costs to the consumer.